Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Methods

-The EESPCA, SPC, SPC.1se, TPower and rifle methods were used to compute the first sparse PC of each simulated data set and method performance was quantified according to classification accuracy (i.e., ability of method to correctly assign zero loadings to variables that with a zero population loading), computational speed and reconstruction error.
-Specifically, the specificity, sensitivity and balanced accuracy of each method were computed.
+The EESPCA, EESPCA.cv, SPC, SPC.1se, TPower and rifle methods were used to compute the first sparse PC of each simulated data set and method performance was quantified according to classification accuracy (i.e., ability of the method to correctly assign zero loadings to variables with a zero population loading), computational speed, out-of-sample rank 1 reconstruction error, and PC estimation error.
+For classification accuracy, the specificity, sensitivity and balanced accuracy of each method were computed.
 If $v_i$ and $v^s_i$ represent the $i^{th}$ elements of the true eigenvector $\mathbf{v}$ and sparse estimate $\mathbf{v}^s$ and $1()$ is the indicator function, then the sensitivity is defined as $sens = \sum_{i=1}^p 1(v^s_i = 0 \land v_i = 0) / \sum_{i=1}^p 1(v_i = 0)$ (i.e., the proportion of true zero loadings recovered by the sparse PCA method), specificity is defined as $spec = \sum_{i=1}^p 1(v^s_i != 0 \land v_i != 0) / \sum_{i=1}^p 1(v_i != 0)$ (i.e., the proportion of true non-zero loadings recovered by the sparse PCA method), and balanced accuracy is defined as $balacc = (sens + spec)/2$.
+To measure out-of-sample reconstruction error, the first PC loadings estimated on one simulated data set were used to generate a rank 1 reconstruction of a second data set simulated using identical parameters; reconstruction error was quantified by the squared Frobenius norm of the residual matrix formed by subtracting the rank 1 reconstruction from the simulated matrix.
+To measure PC estimation error, the Euclidean distance was computed between the absolute value of the estimated PC loadings and the absolute value of the population PC loadings (absolute values were used to account for potential differences in eigenvector sign).
 The SPC and SPC.1se methods were realized using the \textit{SPC()} method in version 1.2.1 of the PMA R package \citep{Witten:2009tg} with the optimal penalty parameter computed using the \textit{SPC.cv()} method with \textit{nfolds=5}, \textit{niter=10} and \textit{sumabsv=seq(1, sqrt(p), len=20)}.
 We created an R implementation of the TPower algorithm, which is available in the EESPCA R package via the function \textit{tpower()}.
 The initial eigenvector for the TPower algorithm was computed using non-truncated power iteration.
 To determine the optimal cardinality parameter $k$ for TPower, we implemented a cross-validation method based on the \textit{SPC.cv()} function.
 This cross-validation method is available in the EESPCA R package via the function \textit{tpowerPCACV()} and was executed for the simulation studies using \textit{nfolds=5} and \textit{k.value=round(seq(1, p, len=20))}.
 The rifle method was realized using the \textit{rifle()} function in version 1.0 of the rifle R package.
 The initial eigenvector for the rifle method was computed using the suggested \textit{initial.convex()} function from the rifle R package using $K=1$ and $lambda=sqrt(log(p)/n)$ (this is implemented in the EESPCA R package using the convenience function \textit{rifleInit()}).
 Similar to the TPower method, the optimal cardinality parameter $k$ for rifle was computed using the Witten et al. cross-validation approach as implemented by the \textit{riflePCACV()} function in the EESPCA R package with \textit{nfolds=5} and \textit{k.value=round(seq(1, p, len=20))}.
+For the EESPCA.cv method, the optimal threshold was selected using the Witten et al. cross-validation approach as implemented by the \textit{eespcaCV()} function the EESPCA R package with \textit{nfolds=5} and \textit{sparse.threshold.values=seq(from=0.75/sqrt(p), to=1.25/sqrt(p), length.out=21)}.